Skraeda/laravel-automapper/readme.md

 ## Helpers and methods
 ### Collection macro
-You can use `autoMap` on a collection to map into some target class.
+You can use the `autoMap` method on a collection to map into some target class.

 ```php
 use Illuminate\Support\Collection;